Learning Domain Invariant Representations by Joint Wasserstein Distance Minimization: Learning a Domain Invariant Neural Network

 \end{theorem}

-In other words, the Wasserstein distance between the two domains upper-bounds the prediction performance gap between the two domains.
-In practice, we can therefore expect the optimization of the objective in Eq.\ \eqref{eq:objective} to not only reduce the Wasserstein distance between domains (as we have shown in the previous sections), but also to produce a more uniform classification accuracy on the two domains and therefore a higher minimum accuracy.
+(A proof is given in Supplementary Note A.) In other words, the empirical Wasserstein distance between the two domains upper-bounds the prediction performance gap between the two domains.
+In practice, we can therefore expect the optimization of the objective in Eq.\ \eqref{eq:objective} to not only reduce the Wasserstein distance between domains (as we have shown in the previous sections), but also to produce a more uniform classification accuracy across domains and therefore a higher minimum accuracy.